our science

 Eikonizo’s Platform Targets HDAC6

-Eikonizo is developing brain-penetrant, small molecule, selective histone deacetylase 6 (HDAC6) inhibitors as disease-modifying therapeutics for neurodegenerative disease, including amyotrophic lateral sclerosis and Alzheimer’s disease.
+Eikonizo is developing oral, brain-penetrant, highly selective small molecule histone deacetylase 6 (HDAC6) inhibitors as disease-modifying therapeutics for neurodegenerative disease, including amyotrophic lateral sclerosis (ALS), frontotemporal dementia (FTD), Parkinson’s disease (PD) and Alzheimer’s disease (AD).
+Eikonizo is also developing similarly differentiated peripheral HDAC6 inhibitors for cardiorenal and other indications, such as ADPKD, Diabetic Nephropathy and heart failure.

 Therapeutic Hypothesis